KenKundert/inform/README.rst

-   Terminate the program, exit status is the value of the terminate unless *terminate* is *True*, in which case 1 is returned if an error occurred and 0 otherwise. message_color = *None*:
+   Terminate the program, exit status is the value of the terminate unless *terminate* is *True*, in which case 1 is returned if an error occurred and 0 otherwise. is_continuation = *False*:
+   This message is a continuation of the previous message.
+It will use the properties of the previous message (output, log, message color, etc) and if the previous message had a header, that header is not output and instead the message is indented. message_color = *None*:
    Color used to display the message.
 Choose from *black*, *red*, *green*, *yellow*, *blue*, *magenta*, *cyan*, *white*.